eeue56/hiraeth/README.md

 Hiraeth is a collection of small packages covering all aspects of modern web development with TypeScript.
 It's inspired by my experience writing and working on Elm-related projects.
 I don't recommend using the stack in production, but if you have a side project where you'd like the simplicity of Elm but the ecosystem of TypeScript, this might be the project for you.

 So far, the Hiraeth collection contains:

 -   A Pytest-style test runner for TS called [Bach](https://github.com/eeue56/bach), supporting async and sync functions
 -   An Elm-style documention generator that looks in your tsconfig to generate a markdown file with documentation per module called [geiriadur](https://github.com/eeue56/geiriadur)
 -   A HTML library similar to Elm's called [Coed](https://github.com/eeue56/coed), built on a small virtual-dom
 -   A library with functional programming datastructures called [ts-core](https://github.com/eeue56/ts-core/)
 -   A fork of [Prettier](https://github.com/eeue56/prettier) that adds some whitespace to array literals
+-   An implementation of Elm-style decoders called [Adeilad](https://github.com/eeue56/adeilad/)
+-   A package that tells you the raw typescript type for a json file or endpoint called [Amddiffyn](https://github.com/eeue56/amddiffyn)

 ## Context